SquidDev/urn/tutorial/04-macros.md

 > **A word on `defun`:** In reality, `defun` is a tad more complicated as it moves documentation strings from inside the
 > function body to outside.

 Next off, let's consider another pretty common construct: `if`.
-We've only got one way of doing conditions, `cond`, so we'll have to use that.
+We've only got one way of doing conditionals, `cond`, so we'll have to use that.
 This ends up being pretty simple.

 ```cl
 (defmacro if (c t f)